google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-01.markdown

   <img src="images/appshell.jpg" />
 </figure>

-Put another way, the App shell is similar to the bundle of code that you'd publish to an app store when building a native app.
+Put another way, the app shell is similar to the bundle of code that you'd publish to an app store when building a native app.
 It is the core components necessary to get your app off the ground, but likely does not contain the data.

-## Why use the App Shell architecture?
+## Why use the app shell architecture?

-Using the App Shell architecture allows you to focus on speed, giving your Progressive Web App similar properties to native apps: instant loading and regular updates, all without the need of an app store.
+Using the app shell architecture allows you to focus on speed, giving your Progressive Web App similar properties to native apps: instant loading and regular updates, all without the need of an app store.

-## Design the App Shell
+## Design the app shell

 The first step is to break the design down into it's core components.